 25 years later, Jay’s collection continued to grow and included some of the rarest species in the world.
 He came to realize that his new passion, was to start sharing his collection with people.
 For seven years, Jay and his four children all worked the company to make this dream come true.

-In 2010, America’s only skeleton museum opened in Oklahoma City.
-Excited about how much visitors enjoyed seeing their vast collection, the family spent the next several years working towards bringing a second museum, “Skeletons: Animals Unveiled” to Orlando!
+In 2010, America’s first skeleton museum opened in Oklahoma City.
+Excited about how much visitors enjoyed seeing their vast collection, the family spent the next several years working towards bringing a second museum, “SKELETONS: Museum of Osteology” to Orlando!